-- Study, develop, and adopt methods and criteria to identify historic resources in need of preservation. - Support the reuse and rehabilitation of historic structures to maintain character of community, both residential and business. - Promote incentives for private land owners to comply voluntarily with Secretary of Interior's Standards for Rehabilitation.
-Incentives allowed by law for the rehabilitation, adaptive reuse, or restoration of historic structures in the Historic Overlay Zoning District should be considered.
+- Study, develop, and adopt methods and criteria to identify historic resources in need of preservation. - Support the reuse and rehabilitation of historic structures to maintain character of community, both residential and business. - Promote incentives for private landowners to comply with Secretary of Interior's Standards for Rehabilitation.

-GOAL: INCORPORATE HI STORIC RE SOURCE DEVELOPMENT IN AN EFFORT TO STRENGTHEN HERITAGE TOURISM.
+GOAL: INCORPORATE HISTORIC RESOURCE DEVELOPMENT IN AN EFFORT TO STRENGTHEN HERITAGE TOURISM.